wikimedia/mediawiki-services-eventstreams/README.md

 ### `GET /v2/stream/{streams}`

 Streams are configured in config.yaml.
+If `allow_any_stream` is false (the default) then you must configure a list of topics that make up a stream.
+This is done by providing a streams config object.
 Each key in the `streams` config object will allowed to be provided in the {streams} parameter.  {streams} is a comma separated list of streams names.
 Each of these stream routes will consume from configured topics.
 E.g.